PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 ## Parametrize the ADF Path

-Parameterizing the URL and the output dataset location
+Parameterizing the URL and the output dataset location, the usecase being getting the pipeline to run every hour with current - one hour time range and get orders from Magento and Shopify.

 1. Go to the Pipeline that got created.
 Click on Author icon to view the Pipelines